Collection Development and Strategies Department

 Why use a database?

-When you use a specific database, rather than a search engine or discovery tool, you often can find more relevant sources.
-For example, subject databases include sources about that subject only, rather than a general search engine or discovery tool that includes information about everything.
-This way you don’t have to wade through thousands of irrelevant results!
+When you use a specific database rather than a search engine or discovery tool, you can often find more relevant sources.
+Subject databases focus on a single topic, so you don’t have to sort through thousands of unrelated results.

 Want more databases?